 Step 1: Go to Calculated Field and open the below dialog box.
 Give the name as Incentive Amount.

-Step 2: Now I will use IF condition to calculate the incentive amount.
+Step 2: Now, I will use the IF condition to calculate the incentive amount.
 Apply the below formulas as shown in the image.

 Step 3: Click on ADD & OK to complete.
 Now we have an Incentive Amount column.

 We have seen the wonder of Calculated Fields, but it also has some limitations.
 Now look at the image below; if I want to see the breakup of the Product-wise Incentive amount, we will have the wrong SUB TOTAL & GRAND TOTAL of INCENTIVE AMOUNT.

 So be careful while showing the Subtotal of calculated fields.
 It will show you the wrong amounts.